 Cyclosporine (Neoral, Sandimmune)

 Tacrolimus (Prograf, Hecoria)

 Benefits of Managing Blood Sugars

-Keeping blood glucose levels as normal as possible will help you heal.
-Also, is less of a chance for problems like rejection and infection.
-You might feel better and have more energy when blood glucose levels are normal.
+Keeping blood sugar levels as normal as possible will help you heal and lower your risk of infection.
+You might feel better and have more energy when blood sugar levels are normal.

-Some people have high blood glucose levels only when taking these medicines.
-Others may still need to check blood glucose levels after the medicines are stopped.
-Some people have other types of diabetes like type 1 or type 2 diabetes which still need to be managed after medicines are stopped.
+Some people have high blood sugar levels only when taking these medicines.
+Others may still need to check blood sugars after the medicines are stopped.
+Some people also have type 1 or type 2 diabetes which still need to be managed after medicines are stopped.

 Checking Blood Sugars